 Beta readers are your first readers, the people who read your book before it’s available for public consumption.
 Their job is to give you feedback on how to make it better.
-I say “job,” but beta readers don’t get paid, unlike, say, a process editor or copy editor.
+I say “job,” but beta readers don’t get paid, unlike, say, an editor.
 They’re usually your friends, family, fellow writers, and (once you’ve built your publication list) fans.

 They provide a valuable service by acting like the “average reader.”
 They point out what’s good, what could be better, and what confused them about your story so you have a chance to fix it before the book goes to print.